-Under the GDPR, the College has a general obligation to implement technical and organisational measures to show that it has considered and integrated data protection into its processing activities
+Under the UK GDPR, the College has a general obligation to implement technical and organisational measures to show that it has considered and integrated data protection into its processing activities.

-The College has many IT systems and processes set up prior to GDPR.
-Changes are being made to adjust to GDPR requirements.
-Where we build new IT systems for storing or accessing personal data, develop policies or strategies that have privacy implications, embark on a new data sharing initiative, or use data for new purposes, we will carry out a Privacy Impact Assessment (PIA) to identify and reduce the privacy risks.
+The College has many IT systems and processes which have been adapted as appropriate to meet UK GDPR requirements.
+Where we build new IT systems for storing or accessing personal data, develop policies or strategies that have privacy implications, embark on a new data sharing initiative, or use data for new purposes, we will carry out a Privacy Impact Assessment (PIA) to identify and minimise the privacy risks.
 The College has published a PIA procedure.